AirPorter

 Our final solution is a network of beacons and accompanying mobile application that aims to:

 As a UX Researcher and Designer, I worked with our team to conduct user research and draw insights that informed our final product.
-I also worked on designing both our beacon and mobile app prototypes, which we ultimately used to present in a final demo.
+I also led the design of both our beacon and mobile app prototypes, which we ultimately used to present in a final demo.

 Airports are often a source of stress and anxiety for many travelers, and rightfully so.
 From long security lines to constant flight delays to lost baggage, people often have had negative experiences at airports.
 Ask anyone, and they're probably ready with their most recent airport horror story.